 This is where content clusters come into play.
 For each topic — or subtopic — you assign to the brand you’re writing for, you want to write a cluster topic or blog.

-Within the pillar, you’ll link to each cluster blog using its respective keyword.
+Within the pillar, you’ll link to each cluster blog by using its respective keyword.
 This allows your readers to branch off and read the subtopic that most pertains to their needs and interests.

 This is an important tactic to use as the more content you have focused around one single topic, the higher you’ll rank in search engine results.